Checkmk/checkmk/CONTRIBUTING.md

 and trouble.
 Fortunately, this gives us the freedom to practice a rudimentary form of static scoping, which helps to make things a little bit more robust.

-Different languages have different numbers of scopes and different names, but broadly speaking we can break shell's down to the following three-ish "scopes":
+Different languages have different numbers of scopes and different names for them, but broadly speaking we can break shell's down to the following three-ish "scopes":

 #### Global / Environment / Constants